stardog-union/launchpad-docs/azure/README.md

   Azure AD->>Launchpad: Azure AD JWT returned
   Note over Azure AD,Launchpad: Launchpad saves profile information <br> contained in Azure AD JWT in a session and discards it.
-  Launchpad->>Stardog: Stardog API requests with Launchpad JWT Note over Launchpad,Stardog: Launchpad generates its JWT's Stardog server is configured to accept using information contained in the session.
+  Launchpad->>Stardog: Stardog API requests with Launchpad JWT Note over Launchpad,Stardog: Launchpad generates its JWTs Stardog server is configured to accept using information contained in the session.
 ```

 ## Prerequisites